a2g/Script/README.md

 An output can be either an:

-- inventory item
+- inventory item - item that can be carried
-- prop
+- prop - item that is a fixture in the location its in
 - goal

 The inputs are also any of the above.